 Expert advice on everything from interview tips to salary negotiation skills.

-A cover letter accompanies your CV as part of a job application.
-It provides further detail on how your skill set aligns with the role, what you can bring to the team and why you want the position.
-Cover letters allow recruiters and hiring managers to develop a better understanding of your suitability for a position.
+A cover letter accompanies your CV as part of most job applications.
+It provides the hiring manager with further detail on how your skill set aligns with the role, what you can bring to the team and why you want the position.
+Cover letters also allow the recruiter and hiring manager to develop a better understanding of your suitability for a position.

-When your cover letter is being reviewed, this is often the point at which first impressions are made in the mind of an employer, making it an essential part of your application.
-In addition to this, employers often favour CVs that are accompanied by a cover letter and will in most cases specifically request one as a mandatory requirement to apply for their vacancies.
+Your cover letter will often make the first impression in the mind of a hiring manager, making it an essential part of your application.
+In addition to this, employers tend to favour CVs that are accompanied by a cover letter and will often specifically request one as a mandatory requirement to apply for their vacancies.